AOEpeople/techradar/radar/2025-05-31/islands-architecture.md

 tags:       [frontend]
 ---

-Islands architecture is a modern web development pattern that focuses on optimizing the performance of web applications by breaking them down into smaller, self-contained components.
-Allowing for component which don't allow any interaction to be statically rendered on the server before being sent to the client.
-Interactive components, even ones contained in the static components, can then be hydrated to enable interactivity when needed, all without being dependent on any components higher up in the hierarchy.
-The point in time hydration occurs can also be deferred until it becomes necessary.
-This can be done on **a per by per basis** for each interactive component.
-This greatly reduces the initial amount of JavaScript that needs to be loaded compared to traditional single-page applications (SPAs).
+Islands architecture is a modern web development pattern focused on optimizing performance by decomposing pages into self-contained, interactive components—so-called "islands"—within an otherwise static layout.

+Non-interactive content is fully rendered on the server and sent to the client as static HTML.
+Interactive components, including those nested within static content, are hydrated individually and only when needed.
+Hydration can be deferred until a specific condition is met, such as user interaction or viewport visibility.

+This approach allows JavaScript to be loaded only for components that require it, significantly reducing the initial bundle size compared to traditional single-page applications.

+Islands architecture promotes fast load times and scalability, but requires a more deliberate design process to determine when and how each component should be hydrated.